Board of Trustees

 Elaine has a deep and abiding enthusiasm for the efforts of the School to encourage the emergence of thoughtful, aware, well-educated young people.

-Bill is the former Chairman/CEO of MTV Networks International, where he and his team built a global operation of 200 channels, 20 brands (including MTV, Nickelodeon and Comedy Central) in 200 countries, reaching a potential audience of 2 billion people, launching the most channels in the history of TV.
+Bill is former Chairman/CEO of MTV Networks International, where he and his team built a global operation of 200 channels, 20 brands in 200 countries, reaching a potential audience of 2 billion people, and launching the most channels in the history of TV.

-Before Viacom, Bill was a VP for HBO for 10 years, and was inducted as one of the “Pioneers” of the US cable industry.
-Earlier, he was an officer in the US Army as an Airborne and Army Ranger and a decorated combat veteran in Vietnam.
-He also commanded nuclear missile bases in Italy as part of NATO during the Cold War.
+Prior to joining MTVNI, Bill was a VP for HBO for 10 years, and was inducted as one of the ‘Pioneers’ of the US cable industry into the Cable Hall of Fame Class of 2015.
+Earlier, he was an officer in the US Army, where he qualified as Airborne and Army Ranger, with decorated combat service in Vietnam, receiving the Bronze Star, Air Medal and the Vietnamese Cross of Gallantry.
+He also commanded nuclear missile bases in Italy as part of NATO, receiving the Meritorious Service Medal.

 Erin moved to London from McLean, VA, with her husband, Alex, in 1999 and they became ASL parents in 2001, bringing children Jack ’15, Max ’16 and Helen ’21 to the School.
 Erin joined the Board in July 2015.

 Erin served as PCA president for two years and has volunteered in various guises at ASL since 2003, including two years as PCA VP Communications, two years on the PCA SCOOP committee, two years as grade rep coordinator, and six years as a library volunteer and room parent in the Lower School.
 Erin also served on the Planning Committee for MSA Accreditation.
 She currently serves on the Buildings and Grounds Committee and Trustee Affairs.